How to Ruin a Perfectly Good Relationship

 Not only have I observed this countless times in my clients, but I also experienced it in my personal life.
 For about 10 years or so, before becoming a therapist, I regularly stonewalled my wife when things got hot.
 I was afraid of my anger, having grown up in a severely violent home.
 I never wanted my wife or daughter to see that kind of rage or know that kind of chaos.
 In truth, I never had that kind of anger, but there was always the fear.

 I had to learn, as all stonewallers need to do, that we need to step outside ourselves to see our behavior more objectively.
 We stonewall to avoid feeling inadequate.
 We’re convinced that we’ll fail if we try to engage — as communicators and, more important, as husbands and boyfriends.

 Like all avoidance strategies, stonewalling only proves that we are inadequate and unlovable, or else we wouldn’t need to do it.
 Thus the more we do it, the more it seems that we need to do it.

-The trick in overcoming feelings of inadequacy is to realize that, when considering everything we’ve ever done that required a certain level of skill, we were inadequate at doing it when we first started.
+The trick to overcoming feelings of inadequacy is to realize that, when considering everything we’ve ever done that required a certain level of skill, we were inadequate at doing it when we first started.
 The discomfort of inadequacy motivated us to learn to do the task, at which point we gained a feeling of competence and mastery.
 We can use feelings of inadequacy in love in the same way, as motivation to learn how to be better partners and parents.